airmelt/LeetCode/#316 Remove Duplicate Letters 去除重复字母.md

+# 316 Remove Duplicate Letters 去除重复字母

 __Description__:
 Given a string s, remove duplicate letters so that every letter appears once and only once.
 You must make sure your result is the smallest in lexicographical order among all possible results.

 __Note:__
-This question is the same as 1081: https://leetcode.com/problems/smallest-subsequence-of-distinct-characters/
+This question is the same as [1081](https://leetcode.com/problems/smallest-subsequence-of-distinct-characters/)

 __Example:__

 Example 1:

 Input: s = "bcabc"